ganesh7shahane/TQ_test/README.md

 - Implement structured logging throughout all workflow components—for example, using Python’s `logging` library with JSON output to enable easier parsing and aggregation of logs from multiple processes.

 - Use database-backed result tracking for CADD output (e.g., compound activities, free energy results, docking scores).
 Relational databases (PostgreSQL, MySQL), NoSQL stores (MongoDB), or specialized workflow metadata tools (MLflow, Weights & Biases) can capture run configurations, job statuses, and results for later analysis, comparison, and provenance.

+## List of AI tools used for the assignment
+... and how I worked with them:

+- ChatGPT 5.0 was used extensively to write the code.
+It helped me write majority of the helper functions contained in the notebooks.
+Perplexity and Gemini were used to a minor extent.

+- Github co-pilot was used for automatic completions of scripts for visualisation and analysing molecules.